 Did you ever have a Chia Pet?
 They were all the rage for a while, but it turns out that the iconic seeds are actually edible — and really healthy for you, too!
 Use them to make a super-simple pudding that you can grab as you’re running out the door.

 To make chia pudding, combine 1/2 cup chia seeds with 1 1/2 cups milk (dairy, almond, soy, or coconut all work well).
 Add a natural sweetener like honey or maple syrup, and any flavorings you want.
-Cocoa powder, peanut butter, jam, and berries are all great additions.
+Cocoa powder, peanut butter, jam (use Certo for a delicious homemade version), and berries are all great additions.
 The beauty of this “recipe” is that it’s infinitely customizable.